How to Organize Your Garage

 Here is an Ideal Storage System for a Small Garage (Custom) with room for everything you should need:

-A: If you have a DIY spirit and/or a tight budget, you can save money by building your garage storage.
+If you have a DIY spirit and a tight budget, you can save money by building your garage storage.
 For example, you can build shelves, shelving units, cabinets, and more.

 Your steps will depend on the storage solution you want to build, but you’ll likely need some know-how, a good sander, and cutting tools.

-A: Utilizing vertical space is a great way to optimize your garage with portable storage.
+Utilizing vertical space is a great way to optimize your garage with portable storage.
 You can buy or build ceiling racks to hang totes from the ceiling.
-There are a variety of ceiling racks available to purchase that are fairly inexpensive, depending on the size and materials.

 For more tips and a list of materials to hang a pegboard, check out this article from Home Depot

-Q: How To Store Fishing Rods in the Garage?
+How do you Store Fishing Rods in the Garage?

 Conclusion

-Organizing a Garage is a task most homeowners don’t put at the top of their must-do list.
-After all, the kids (or your spouse) will mess it up again.
 Well, maybe not.
-If you follow the steps we provide above, you will discover a theme that will help you long after you finish this project.
+If you follow the steps we provide above, you will discover a tried and true theme that will help you long after you finish this project.

 “Organization” means identifying each item with a purpose (for keeping) and finding the most suitable place to store it.
-Therefore, if you don’t need it – you don’t store it.
+Therefore, if you don’t need it, don’t store it.

 This might sound like an oversimplification, but it’s a proven technique for reducing clutter and stress in your life.